CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Published in the Learning Java group

-First introduced in 1995, Java has become one of the most widely-used programming languages.
-This success is justified because Java is a platform-independent language running on over 3 billion devices with different operating systems.
-Among other strong points, Java attracts with its simplicity.
-As a result, Java is relatively easy to learn and deploy compared to many other programming languages.
+Post updated on April, 22th, 2024 First introduced in 1995, Java has become one of the most widely-used programming languages.
+This success is justified because Java is a platform-independent language running on billions of devices with different operating systems.
+Among other strong points, Java attracts with its wide range of means for creating apps and systems of any complexity.
+Java is relatively easy to learn and deploy compared to many other programming languages.
 In addition, Java is friendly to beginners, being quick to learn if you put in the effort.
 The Most Challenging Topics in Learning Java - 1However, even the most diligent students may face difficulties.
 The most challenging topics and the best ways to "overcome" them are described below.

 Why Does Java Seem Difficult for Beginners?